innotrade/enapso-file-watcher/README.md

 # Examples

-# Add a File in watcher
+# Add a Single File or more in watcher

 ```javascript
 EnapsoFileWatcher.add([